crate/crate/DEVELOP.rst

  ./gradlew runDebug

-It will then listen for a remot debugger on port 5005.
+It will then listen for a remote debugger on port 5005.

 Testing
 =======